Guided Tours

 5. Disposal of high risk animal by-products

-We not only have the know-how and technology at the Lippe Plant to dispose of high risk animal by-products safely, we also ensure they are put to good, sustainable use.
+SecAnim disposes of high risk animal by-products safely and ensures they are put to good, sustainable use.

 Find out more